 The project builds on research by Emma Stafford on the ancient Greek hero Herakles (also spelt Heracles and better known by his Roman name ‘Hercules’), notably the monograph Herakles (London 2012), the final chapter of which provides a brief overview of the hero’s extraordinarily persistent role in post-classical literature and art.

 The first stage of the project was an international conference, Hercules: a hero for all ages, held at Leeds 24-6 June 2013.
 This brought together scholars from a wide range of disciplinary backgrounds, as appropriate to the variety of periods and media involved, as well as contemporary artists/writers of Hercules-themed worked.
-This was the first step towards the formation of a ‘Herculean network’ which is now forming the basis for the project’s more ambitious second stage.
+This was the first step towards the formation of a 'Herculean network' which formed the basis for the project's more ambitious second stage.

 Hercules in the 2010s

 2014 was a particularly good year for Hercules’ profile in the media.
 It saw the release of not one, not two, but three Hercules films, The Legend of Hercules (with Kellan Lutz in the title role), Hercules, starring Dwayne 'The Rock' Johnson, and the ‘mockbuster’ Hercules Reborn, starring the wrestler John Hennigan.
 For comment, see articles in The Conversation by Alistair Blanshard (Hercules, body envy and the challenge of being man) and Emma Stafford (Brain or brawn?
 New Hercules film is bringing back the muscle).